Dichotmy/Coursera-Projects/README.md

 This repository is organized into folders, each representing a different project.
 Below is an overview of the projects included:

+- **Customer Churn Prediction:** A machine learning project focused on predicting customer churn using various models and techniques such as feature engineering, hyperparameter tuning, and model selection.
+This project includes a final submission to a data science competition with a model achieving a 74.97% ROC-AUC score.
+- **Analyzing Data in a Model Car Database with MySQL Workbench:** A comprehensive SQL-based analysis of a classic model car database, focused on inventory management, customer behavior, and sales performance for the Mint Classics Company.
+- **Exploratory Data Analysis (EDA) on Retail Data:** A guided project focused on exploring and analyzing a retail dataset to uncover insights and patterns using Python.
 - **IBM Data Science Capstone:** The final capstone project for the IBM Data Science Professional Certificate, where I applied the skills and knowledge acquired throughout the course to model and predict Space X rocket landings.
-- **Exploratory Data Analysis (EDA) on Retail Data:** A guided project focused on exploring and analyzing a retail dataset to uncover insights and patterns using Python.
-- **Analyzing Data in a Model Car Database with MySQL Workbench:** A comprehensive SQL-based analysis of a classic model car database, focused on inventory management, customer behavior, and sales performance for the Mint Classics Company.

 Each project folder contains its own README with detailed information about the project, including the problem statement, approach, results, and key takeaways.